 • In freelance interviews, you’d likely be asked about previous clients.

-• Here positive feedback from client referrals can be most important to get new project.
+• Here positive feedback from client referrals can be most important to get a new project.

-• It not only helps you to self-assess your skills but also engage your previous clients & they might refer new business to you.
+• It not only helps you to self-assess your skills but also engages your previous clients & they might refer new business to you.

 Bottom Line: Always ask for reviews of your work after completing your project, either in-person or virtual.

 • The standard way to calculate your charges for a project is determining an hourly rate.

 • Your Charges must be realistic.
 Take some time to assess your offerings & services.